-(formerly second-degree burns) involve the epidermis and part of the underlying dermis (the layer of skin between the epidermis and the subcutaneous tissue layer containing fat, blood vessels, and nerves) Partial thickness are further characterized as superficial and deep.
+(formerly second-degree burns) involve the epidermis and part of the underlying dermis (the layer of skin between the epidermis and the subcutaneous tissue layer containing fat, blood vessels, and nerves).

 People may be seriously burned in Illinois as the result of any one of a number of different forms of another party’s negligence.
 Some of the most frequent causes of burn injuries include, but are not limited to:

 The ABA is a nonprofit 501(c)(3) organization “dedicated to improving the lives of everyone affected by a burn injury.”
 On this website, you can learn more about ABA activities, committees, and media such as press releases, fact sheets, and recent news.
 You can also find burn information about quality care, prevention, education, and research.

 The IFSA is a 501(c)(3) nonprofit organization that hosts a variety of burn survivor support programs and raises funds to develop and distribute fire safety and burn prevention materials throughout the state.
 Visit this website to find information about the IFSA’s mission, history, and various programs.
 You can also find several resources (including booklets, pamphlets, and safety guides), recent news, and a calendar of upcoming events.